spsforks/SCons-scons-wiki/DeveloperGuide/GitWorkflows.md

 * Visit the main GitHub SCons Page [https://github.com/SCons/scons.git](https://github.com/SCons/scons.git)
 * Fork scons repo from GitHub UI
-* **NOTE** for Windows developers: git will do the right thing in terms of preserving line endings in the git repository for your work.
-However, to run the SCons test suite against your local branch, which you should do to verify your changes don't break anything, you should run:
-  * `git config --global core.eol lf`.
-  * `git config --global core.autocrlf false`
-  * This forces files to checkout with lf rather than the Windows standard crlf line endings and is necessary to ensure that all the tests pass.
-Some will fail if their test files are checked out with crlf line endings.
 * `git clone <your_repo_URL>`
 * `git remote add upstream git@github.com:SCons/scons.git`
 * `git fetch upstream`